Part V: Ethical Considerations

 I told you this would be hard.

-Not hard the way the earlier chapters were hard — the careful calibration of euphemism, the precise architecture of behavioral modification, the juggling of tonal registers.
+Not hard the way the earlier chapters were hard — the careful calibration of euphemism, the precise architecture of behavioral modification.
 Those were craft problems.
 Solvable with skill.

 This chapter is a different kind of hard.
 This chapter asks the narrator to describe something the narrator does not know how to do.